obarthel/amiga-smbfs/README.md

 #### 5.2.3. `CP850/S`

 The switch `CP850` enables a code page-based translation which works well enough with old *Samba* versions.
 "CP850" stands for *code page 850*, which is a variant of what the original IBM-PC would use.
-This variant is intended to be used in western Europe and is more compatible with the *ISO-8859-1* character set than the "CP437" variant.
+This variant is intended to be used in Western Europe and is more compatible with the *ISO-8859-1* character set than the "CP437" variant.

 The `CP850` switch disables Unicode support.